Flacktek Unveils New European Headquarters In Muenster, Germany

 With the establishment of this new facility on the same continent where the foundations of dual asymmetric centrifugal materials processing were first set, FlackTek embraces the spirit of innovation, pushing the boundaries of what's possible in research and manufacturing today.

-For more information or to schedule a visit, please contact ..., or visit flacktek/eu/ .
+For more information or to schedule a visit, please contact [email protected] , or visit flacktek/eu/ .

 About FlackTekTM